devictoribero/questions-for-your-tech-interviewer/README.md

 ## EDUCATION AND IMPROVEMENT
-- Does your company provide trainings for engineers (lectures, workshops, etc.)?
+**- Does your company provide trainings for engineers (lectures, workshops, etc.)?
 How often?
 What was the most recent about?
-Who conducted it?
+Who conducted it?**
-- Does your company pay for courses/trainings/workshops/conferences outside of the company?
-Any terms or requirements?
+**- Does your company pay for courses/trainings/workshops/conferences outside of the company?
+Any terms or requirements?**
-- Does the company have mentoring policy?
+**- Does the company have mentoring policy?**
 - How many professional books have you read last year?
 What is your favorite tech book?
 Why?

 ## CAREER GROWTH AND OPPORTUNITIES
-- What are expectations for the position I am considered for?
+**- What are expectations for the position I am considered for?**
 - What are the perspectives for career development in terms of both skills and position?
 Are there bonuses?
 What are they awarded for and how frequent are they?
 - Does your company have a job rotation program?
 - Does your company run hackathons?
 Does your company reserve time for experiments (new library, new programming language, etc.)?
 Does your company have open source projects?

-## APPENDIX:
+# APPENDIX:
 I usually say that my professional interest are:

 - Apply SOLID principles at design, architecture and implementation level.